Martyn0324/Cocogoat/README.md

 The file data_selector.py consists of the creation of the dataset(originally 100x100 Ganyu fanarts downloaded using [gallery-dl](https://github.com/mikf/gallery-dl)) and the creation of a multi-class neural network to classify images according to its quality and if they're not Ganyu fanarts.
 1000 images are passed to a train dataset and manually labeled accordingly.

 After training for quite some time, the neural network is used to label the remaining 9000 images.
 All undesired images can then be eliminated.
-The remaining ones can be passed into the ProGAN to generate images.
+The remaining ones are then resized so they can be passed into the ProGAN to generate images.

 ## References: